 - Key of next node is greater than the key to be inserted then we store the pointer to current node i at update[i] and move one level down and continue our search.

-At the level 0, we will definitely find a position to insert given key.
-Following is the pseudo code for the insertion algorithm –
+At the level 0, we will definitely find a position to insert the given key.
+Following is the pseudo-code for the insertion algorithm –